What Are New York City Tenant Rights?

 Repairs

-Landlords and building owners are responsible for ensuring that your residence is free of any malfunctions that may affect your day-to-day.
+Landlords and building owners are responsible for ensuring that your residence is free of malfunctions that may affect your day-to-day.

-Examples include broken heaters, plumbing issues, leaking roofs and issues that affect your health.
+Examples include broken heaters, plumbing issues, leaking roofs, and issues that affect your health.

 Window Guards